 We recognize that our businesses have other indirect impacts that also create greenhouse gas emissions.
 For example, emissions are created in the manufacture and transport of products that our businesses purchase.
 While these emissions are not part of our corporate footprint, we are committed to working with our suppliers and businesses to address these impacts.

 To confirm that our carbon accounting is accurate and consistent with our documented methodology, each year we work with an independent third-party (Cventure LLC) qualified to verify carbon footprint analyses.
 Cventure audits the methodology, data collection process, and accuracy of the data used to calculate the carbon footprint of 21st Century Fox businesses, and conducts interviews and site visits to directly verify data.
-Cventure’s statement on the verification of 21st Century Fox’s fiscal 2015 carbon footprint analysis can be viewed here.
+Cventure’s statement on the verification of 21st Century Fox’s fiscal 2017 carbon footprint analysis can be viewed here.

 Each year we publicly disclose our carbon footprint data and highlight carbon reduction efforts via CDP (formerly the Carbon Disclosure Project), the largest clearinghouse for carbon data from thousands of leading companies around the world, backed by 827 institutional investors representing over $100 trillion of assets under management.
-In 2016, CDP awarded 21st Century Fox the grade of A-, commending the company for the quality of its disclosure and its commitment to strategy, governance, stakeholder communications and emissions reduction performance.
-Please visit the CDP website for more information. collapse
+In 2017, CDP awarded 21st Century Fox the grade of A-, commending the company for the quality of its disclosure and its commitment to strategy, governance, stakeholder communications and emissions reduction performance.
+Please visit the CDP website for more information.

-Our commitment to growing our business sustainably affects every part of our company, and our drive to lead environmental innovation in the media space requires action from every department. expand
+Our commitment to growing our business sustainably affects every part of our company, and our drive to lead environmental innovation in the media space requires action from every department.

 We recognize that our impact extends beyond the bounds of our own operations, but our core responsibilities – and key opportunities – lie within our own walls.